 If you are looking for a ferruginous hawk, you are likely to find one in prairies, deserts, and grasslands.
-They prefer open spaces, where they can easily swoop down to catch their prey.
-They are most commonly found in the southwestern United States, in places such as Nevada, New Mexico, Arizona, Utah, and Colorado.
-This species is considered to be threatened due to habitat loss and hunting.
+They prefer open spaces where they can easily swoop down to catch their prey.
+They are most commonly found in the southwestern United States in places such as Nevada, New Mexico, Arizona, Utah, and Colorado.

 The Swainson’s hawk is considered to be a long-distance migrant who does its breeding in the Western United States during the spring and summer but travels down to South America come fall and winter.
 When in North America, it is most commonly found in the grasslands and plains of the west, ranging from the Dakotas to Texas, Nevada, Idaho, and even Oregon.
 The Swainson’s hawk has started to decline in population for reasons that are not yet well understood.

 - Related Read: Do Hawks Eat Birds?
 How Do Hawks Kill Birds?

 Hawks are carnivores that will often eat just about anything to survive.
 As birds of prey, they are relatively high up on the food chain and will hunt just about any small animal—birds, amphibians, reptiles, rodents, fish, and sometimes livestock or pets.